brentmaxwell/WordpressArchiveCloud/README.md

 ## Description

 Archive widget that uses tag-cloud functionality to display archive links with relative size, like the tag cloud.
+Can also be pointed to custom post types.

 ## Installation